What Is A Bridge Loan?

 A bridge loan can mean several things, but in general, it is a short-term loan to bridge a financing gap of some kind.
 Once the transaction is completed the bridge loan is either paid off or refinanced conventionally.
 As discussed in this article a bridge loan is going to carry a higher interest rate and origination cost in comparison to a long-term conventional loan.

 - A person needs to sell their existing home in order to get the money to put down on a new home they wish to purchase.

 - A real estate investor has fixed up a flip property and has listed it for sale, but has also found another home they want to purchase and would like to start their next flip while the initial home is still for sale or being finished.

 - A business owner needs short-term capital to bridge the gap between when income is coming in and when an expense is currently due.

-- In a 1031 exchange there is a short window (generally 60-day) in which a sale of an investment property needs to be rolled into another investment property to qualify for the tax exemption.
-A reverse 1031 is where the property new property is purchased prior to the sale of the other property, a loan to purchase such a property can sometimes be considered a bridge loan.
+- In a 1031 exchange, there is a short window (generally 60-day) in which a sale of an investment property needs to be rolled into another investment property to qualify for the tax exemption.
+A reverse 1031 is where the property is purchased prior to the sale of the other property, a loan to purchase such a property can sometimes be considered a bridge loan.

 How can Northwest Private Lending (NWPL) help?

 Examples 1 and 2